mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 from the internet.
 How does the internet know
 where it comes from?
-That's where DNS comes in.
+That’s where DNS comes in.
 DNS stands for
 {{< extlink "https://en.wikipedia.org/wiki/Domain_Name_System" "Domain Name System" >}}.
-The important word there is "Name."
+The important word there is “Name.”
-Let's return to the address analogy.
+Let’s return to the address analogy.

 In a postal address
 (at least from a US perspective),